 Early on, your growth rate is going to be largely driven by your spending and tactics to acquire new users.
 While products occasionally catch viral wildfire and sell themselves, most businesses actually have to spend money to make money, which in this case means paying for advertising, marketing, and sales initiatives.

 Spending money to land new deals can be boiled down to Cost Per Acquisition (CPA).
 This metric conveys how much you’re spending on sales and marketing divided by how many new customers you’re signing up during the same time period.
 Growth-oriented companies can quickly become obsessed with CPA, since the common thinking is that the lower the number, the more effective your tactics, plus you can then dial up spending to increase growth.

 But few things in life are that simple, and you can’t just keep cranking the same knob up over and over again.
 Market dynamics change and the low-hanging fruit/cheaper acquisitions get snapped up fairly quickly in the overall lifespan of a product.
-That means that you have to work harder, try more things, and most likely spend more money to get your ten thousandth customer than it took to land your five hundredth.
+That means that you have to work harder, try more things, and most likely spend more money to get your ten-thousandth customer than it took to land your five hundredths.

 The other factor driving up your CPA could be the competition you will face for the marketing channels you’re leveraging.
 Even if you’re the only company selling travel insurance to mountain climbers, there are other companies bidding for those same eyeballs to pitch them nutritional supplements, shoes, ropes, and helmets.
 That drives up the cost of the ads you’re relying on to bring them to your landing pages and sign up for your email list.

 Product/market fit rarely happens holistically or by accident.
 Companies constantly tweak their products, their target markets, and their sales and marketing tactics to hone in on the perfect combination of needs, demands, and how to satisfy them.
-As a product leader, this ultimately is informed—if not driven—by your knowledge, research, and efforts.
+In product management, this ultimately is informed—if not driven—by knowledge, research, and efforts.